Getting ready at the start of the year

 Keep a record of the candidate's name, NSN and standards for late entries to make sure the Exam Centre Manager is aware of them.

-Add all late external entries to your data file and submit it to NZQA immediately.
+Add all late external entries to your SMS and ensure data is submitted to NZQA immediately via your SMS interface or your Web Entries access.